dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/resilient-high-availability-microservices.md

 In the [Implementing health checks in ASP.NET Core services](../implement-resilient-applications/monitor-app-health.md#implementing-health-checks-in-aspnet-core-services) section of this guide, we explain how to use a new ASP.NET HealthChecks library in your microservices so they can report their state to a monitoring service to take appropriate actions.

-You also have the option of using an excellent open source library called Beat Pulse, available on [GitHub](https://github.com/Xabaril/BeatPulse) and as a [NuGet package](https://www.nuget.org/packages/BeatPulse/).
+You also have the option of using an excellent open-source library called Beat Pulse, available on [GitHub](https://github.com/Xabaril/BeatPulse) and as a [NuGet package](https://www.nuget.org/packages/BeatPulse/).
 This library also does health checks, with a twist, it handles two types of checks:

 - **Liveness**: Checks if the microservice is alive, that is, if it’s able to accept requests and respond.
--   **Readiness**: Checks if the microservice’s dependencies (Database, queue services, etc.) are themselves ready, so the microservice can do what it’s supposed to do.
+- **Readiness**: Checks if the microservice's dependencies (Database, queue services, etc.) are themselves ready, so the microservice can do what it’s supposed to do.

 ### Using diagnostics and logs event streams

 Logs provide information about how an application or service is running, including exceptions, warnings, and simple informational messages.
 Usually, each log is in a text format with one line per event, although exceptions also often show the stack trace across multiple lines.

 In monolithic server-based applications, you can simply write logs to a file on disk (a logfile) and then analyze it with any tool.
-Since application execution is limited to a fixed server or VM, it generally is not too complex to analyze the flow of events.
+Since application execution is limited to a fixed server or VM, it generally isn't too complex to analyze the flow of events.
 However, in a distributed application where multiple services are executed across many nodes in an orchestrator cluster, being able to correlate distributed events is a challenge.

 A microservice-based application should not try to store the output stream of events or logfiles by itself, and not even try to manage the routing of the events to a central place.
-It should be transparent, meaning that each process should just write its event stream to a standard output that underneath will be collected by the execution environment infrastructure where it is running.
+It should be transparent, meaning that each process should just write its event stream to a standard output that underneath will be collected by the execution environment infrastructure where it's running.
 An example of these event stream routers is [Microsoft.Diagnostic.EventFlow](https://github.com/Azure/diagnostics-eventflow), which collects event streams from multiple sources and publishes it to output systems.
 These can include simple standard output for a development environment or cloud systems like [Application Insights](https://azure.microsoft.com/services/application-insights/), [OMS](https://github.com/Azure/diagnostics-eventflow#oms-operations-management-suite) (for on-premises applications), and [Azure Diagnostics](https://docs.microsoft.com/azure/monitoring-and-diagnostics/azure-diagnostics).
 There are also good third-party log analysis platforms and tools that can search, alert, report, and monitor logs, even in real time, like [Splunk](https://www.splunk.com/goto/Splunk_Log_Management?ac=ga_usa_log_analysis_phrase_Mar17&_kk=logs%20analysis&gclid=CNzkzIrex9MCFYGHfgodW5YOtA).

 ### Orchestrators managing health and diagnostics information

 When you create a microservice-based application, you need to deal with complexity.
 Of course, a single microservice is simple to deal with, but dozens or hundreds of types and thousands of instances of microservices is a complex problem.
-It is not just about building your microservice architecture—you also need high availability, addressability, resiliency, health, and diagnostics if you intend to have a stable and cohesive system.
+It isn't just about building your microservice architecture—you also need high availability, addressability, resiliency, health, and diagnostics if you intend to have a stable and cohesive system.

 ![Orchestrators supply a support platform for running your microservices.](./media/image22.png)